gore-ez-knee/gore-ez-knee.github.io/_posts/2022-06-04-backup-restore-gitlab.md

     ```
     sudo docker restart gitlab
     ```
-The `gitlab-ctl restart` might be irrelevant with restarting the container, but that's the redundant method I ran to get this to work and I didn't double-check to see if it was necessary.
+The `gitlab-ctl restart` might be irrelevant with restarting the container, but that's the redundant method I ran to get this to work and didn't double-check to see if it was necessary.

 ## Profit